 When to Use an Elevator Pitch

-Networking events seem like the most obvious place to use an elevator pitch, but a good pitch is actually useful throughout your career.
+Networking events seem like the most obvious place for job seekers to use an elevator pitch, but a good pitch is actually useful throughout your career.
 Anytime you need to introduce yourself in a professional capacity, need to pitch a project to a prospective client, or need to explain what your organization does, prepared statements can be incredibly useful.

 Why Use an Elevator Pitch?